tobiasdroste/ARD_Audiothek_provider/README.md

 5. Add a new custom metadata provider and enter the URL of your running container (e.g., `http://localhost:8000`).

 ## Limitations
+- Title and Author extraction relies on heuristics based on common title formats.
 - Only works when the audiobook is available on ARD Audiothek, keep in mind to run the match right after the downloading the audiobook.